ibayer/fastFM/README.rst

 Contribution
 ------------

-* Star this repository
+* Star this repository: keeps contributors motivated
-* Report issues
+* Open a issue: report bugs or suggest improvements
+* Fix errors in the documentation: small changes matter
 * Contribute code
-* Fix errors in the documentation (small changes matter)

 Contributions are very wellcome!
 Since this project lives on github we reommend to open a pull request (PR) for code contributions as early as possible.
 This is the fastest way to get feedback and allows travis to run checks on your changes.

-Most information you need to setup your environment to contribute to fastFM can be learned by adapting the instructions on https://github.com/scikit-learn/scikit-learn/blob/master/CONTRIBUTING.md .
+Most information you need to setup your environment can be learned by adapting the great instructions on https://github.com/scikit-learn/scikit-learn/blob/master/CONTRIBUTING.md .

 **Contributors**